jonscottclark/setupfiles/sublime/README.md

 ## SublimeLinter

-Install all the SublimeLinter packages last (it copies your current color scheme and modifies it).

-For JavaScript linting with Babel + ESLint, the `.eslintrc` file in the `sublime/` directory should be copied to your project root (taken from the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript)).
+To define linting rules, the `.eslintrc` file in this directory should be copied to the root directory of each ES6 project (taken from the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript)).

-User settings have been modified to use ESLint on files with the "JavaScript (Babel)" syntax.
+For JavaScript linting with Babel + ESLint, the SublimeLinter settings have been modified to invoke ESLint on files with the "JavaScript (Babel)" syntax.